 The same goes for so many other times in my life.
 The Cranberries and Alanis Morrissette make me think of high school.
 New Kids remind me of my preteen years.
 Led Zeppelin reminds me of my stepdad, who introduced me to 70s rock.
 The 80s song "Rock Steady", I don't even remember who it's by, reminds me of my mom because she used to use this song when she taught aerobics (and I had to sit and watch the class--while eating cheetos and drinking a soft drink, mind you).

 So music definitely is linked closely to my emotions and memories.
 Perhaps this is why I find it so useful when I'm writing.
 I rarely write in silence.
 I almost always have something playing while I'm working on a scene.
 For my YA, I listened to a lot of current music: Fall Out Boy, All-American Rejects, Secondhand Serenade, Green Day, Pink, etc. I didn't even do this on purpose, it's just what I was drawn to while trying to write in a teen voice.

-My latest WIP is about a rockstar, so I definitely was influenced on that one.
-I pulled out the 80s hair bands (Motley Crue, Whitesnake, Cinderella) along with some newer stuff, like Buckcherry and 30 seconds to Mars.
-Come to think of it, my male protagonist has an uncanny resemblance to Buckcherry's lead singer, Josh Todd.
-Hmm, maybe I was a bit too influenced by the music, lol.
-Although, you have to admit, he is pretty yummy (if you're into that whole bad boy thing). ;)
+And Wanderlust is about a rockstar, so I definitely was influenced on that one.
+I pulled out the 80s hair bands (Motley Crue, Whitesnake, Cinderella) along with some newer stuff, like Buckcherry, 30 seconds to Mars, and Hinder.
+It's no coincidence that my male protagonist has an uncanny resemblance to Buckcherry's lead singer Josh Todd and 30 Seconds to Mars's Jared Leto.
+In fact, it was a Buckcherry concert that first sparked my idea for the story.
+You have to admit, he is pretty um, inspiring (if you're into that whole bad boy thing). ;)